Pay it Forward is a movement based on repaying good deeds forward to others rather than the original benefactor.

 Set Aside a Certain Amount for Helping Others

-In Islam, we are asked to give out 2.5 percent as Zakat, so why not make it a habit to give out 2.5 percent of any income you make.
-Personally, I adapted the idea, and made a monthly habit.
+In Islam, we are asked to give out 2.5 percent as Zakat, so why not make it a habit to give out 2.5 percent of any income you make?
+Personally, I adapted the idea and made it a monthly habit.

 Don’t Just Give Out Your Old Clothes